-Washington served as first US President from (1789-1797).
-Towards the end of his term, he grew weary of politics, in particular he didn’t like the factionalization of politics into different parties.
-In some respects, Washington preferred the ideal of strong central government.
+Washington agreed, but towards the end of his second term he grew weary of politics, in particular, he didn’t like the factionalization of politics into different parties.
+He refused to join the Federalists, despite mostly agreeing with their policies.
+In some respects, Washington preferred the idea of strong central government.
 Although he fought the British, he appreciated the strength of a unified political body.
 However, Washington was keen to avoid the pomp and ceremony associated with Monarchs.
-He preferred to use the address of Mr. President.

 Washington – A Life

-- Washington: A Life – by George Chernow at Amazon.com
+- Washington: A Life – by George Chernow at Amazon

 Famous Americans – Great Americans from the Founding Fathers to modern civil rights activists.
 Including presidents, authors, musicians, entrepreneurs and businessmen.

 People of the American Revolution – Leading figures in the American Revolution.
 Includes military leaders, philosophers, British protagonists and ordinary people.
 List includes; George Washington, Thomas Jefferson, George III and Benjamin Franklin.